nyl-auster/rust-memo/README.md

 > 🙂 Because ownership is a new concept for many programmers, it does take some time to get used to.

-### Understand if a value is in the stack on in the heap
+### Understand if a value is in the stack or in the heap

 Ownership concern only variables whose values are stored in the "heap".
 You must be able to distinguish if a variable is stored only in the stack; or if its value is stored on the heap; because this it what will determine copy behavior and ownership.